oliviertm/dailyCalendarPuzzleSolver/README.md

 I first started with the python version, but as it requires 76 minutes to find all the solutions for one date, I tried to speed it up by using several threads (which corresponds to the version in this repository), and finally, as I needed to speed it up a lot, I implemented it again, and optimized it in C++.
 As a result, the computation time for the same task dropped from 76 minutes to 25 seconds.

-The python code can be easily adapted to solve any Tetris like puzzle, but the C++ one is highly binded to this specific puzzle.
+The python code can be easily adapted to solve any Tetris like puzzle, but the C++ one is more binded to this specific puzzle (actually, the Board class constructor only is strongly binded to this specific puzzle).

 Python implementation ask for the date of the puzzle to solve in a prompt.